dinnerisserved/WiFiAnalyzer/README.md

 ## Contributing

-We welcome contributions to the WiFi Information Application!
+We welcome contributions to the WiFi Analyzer Application!
 Whether it's adding new features, improving existing ones, or reporting bugs, your input is valuable.
 Please feel free to submit pull requests or create issues on our GitHub repository.

 ## License